AYOUBnsr/MovieLand/README.md

 # MovieLand - React Movie Search Application

-This repository contains the source code for **MovieLand**, a React-based movie search application that fetches movie data from the OMDb API.
+This repository contains the source code for **MovieLand**, a React-based movie search application that fetches movie data from the TMDB API.

 ![Image](https://github.com/user-attachments/assets/12083437-42f2-4fc3-a964-90ea58a581c7)